-We noted certain other matters that we reported to management of the County in a separate letter dated December 21, 2011.
+We followed up on the status of prior year matters reported to management of the County of Solano in a separate letter dated December 28, 2012.

 This report is intended solely for the information and use of the County Board of Supervisors, Grand Jury, County management and the federal awarding agencies and pass-through entities and is not intended to be and should not be used by anyone other than these specified parties.